edge-cloud/www.edge-cloud.net/_posts/2013-12-27-openstack-with-vsphere-and-nsx-part2.md

   </p>
 </div>

 Note down the UUID of the newly created gateway zone (See Figure 33).
-We will need this UUID along with the UUID of the transport zone in a later step to configure the <a href="https://communities.vmware.com/community/vmtn/openstack/" target="_blank">vSphere OpenStack Virtual Appliance (VOVA)</a>.
+We will need this UUID along with the UUID of the transport zone in a later step to configure the [vSphere OpenStack Virtual Appliance (VOVA)](https://communities.vmware.com/community/vmtn/openstack/).